roel1289/CompBioLabsAndHomework/Labs/Lab08/Ellwood_Lab08.md

 there are a few necessary values one must know:
 * the initial population size
 * the carrying capacity
+* the total number of generations
 * the intrinsic growth rate

-Here is an example of the function I have created.
+Here is an _example_ of the function I have created.
 In this example, the initial populations size is 2500, the carrying capacity is 10000, and the intrinsic growth rate is 0.8.